peterhanneman/bunyan-amqp/README.md

 bunyan-amqp
 ====================

-AMQP 0.9.1 compatible transport stream for use with Bunyan.
-Intended to be used with a "topic" exchange.
+AMQP 0.9.1 compatible transport stream for use with the Bunyan logging library.
+Intended to be used with a RabbitMQ "topic" type exchange.
 Where the hostname becomes the first topic, the name of the Bunyan logger application is used as the secondary topic followed by the string log level.
-Ex: "My-MacbookPro.AppName.info".
-Has only been tested with RabbitMQ thus far.
+Example Topic: "My-MacbookPro.MyAppName.info".
+Has only been tested with RabbitMQ but it should be AMQP standards compliant.

+TODO:
+  - Test suite
+  - More configuration options

-This package was created to support an internal company project but I promise that I will update the docs ASAP for public consumption!
+This package was created for use with microservices at my company.
+I would eventually like to make this more configurable for public consumption.

 ```
-var BunyanAMQP = require('bunyan-amqp');
-var bunyanAMQP = new BunyanAMQP({
-  host: '127.0.0.1',
-  port: 5672,
-  vhost: 'logger',
-  exchange: 'exchangeName',
-  queue: 'queueName',
-  username: 'username',
-  password: 'password'
-});

 var Log = require('bunyan').createLogger({
-  name: 'AppName',
+  name: 'MyAppName'
   streams: [
     {
       stream: process.stdout,
-      level: 'trace'
+      level: 'trace',
     },
     {
       type: 'raw',
       level: 'debug',
-      stream: bunyanAMQP
+      stream: require('bunyan-amqp')({
-    }
-  ]
+        host: '127.0.0.1',
+        port: 5672,
+        vhost: 'logger',
+        exchange: 'exchangeName',
+        queue: 'queueName',
+        username: 'username',
+        password: 'password',
+      }),
+    },
+  ],
 });

-var ChildLog = Log.child({ module: 'Sub-module of AppName' })
+var ChildLog = Log.child({ module: 'MyAppNameChildModule' });

 Log.info('Testing info level...');
 Log.debug('Testing debug level...');